RichardHowells/PYTHONA-Challenges/Module08Lab/Lab01.md

     print(res.fetchall())
     ```

+1. Replace the print with a loop
+    - this allows you to iterate over each row of the returned data

+1. Each returned row will be a sequence
+    - unpack the row into individual data items
+    - use code like `name, dob, itemsMade, payRate = row`

-1. Experiment with using data from the employee table to drive the calculation of employee pay that we did earlier in the course.
+1. Experiment with using that data from the employee table to drive the calculation of employee pay that we did earlier in the course.
     - you might try adding new columns to the table and allowing individual employees to have customised bonus rates, and bonus thresholds